Human Society and Economic Development: A historical overview

 The earliest human tools in the archaeological record are made of stone and of organic materials such as wood and bone.
 The official view is that the Paleolithic, or Old Stone Age, began at least 3.4 million years ago, because there is evidence that our alleged australopithecine ancestors were then using stone tools (sciencedaily.com).
 The Paleolithic is said to have ended in some regions at the end of the last ice age, around 9700 BCE, when the present Holocene interglacial period began.
 It was followed in certain places by the Mesolithic, or Middle Stone Age, which ended with the advent of agriculture.

 During the Paleolithic, humans lived as hunter-gatherers; they obtained their food by collecting wild plants and by hunting and fishing.
 Evidence of the habitual use of fire dates back at least 500,000 years.
 The earliest evidence of intentional burial of the dead dates back about 300,000 years.
+The earliest known jewellery (beads made from sea shells) was found in Spain and is thought to have been made by Neanderthals about 115,000 years ago.
+The oldest music instruments so far found are flutes made from bird bone and mammoth ivory, which were discovered in Germany and are believed to be over 42,000 years ago.
 Sophisticated cave paintings appeared in southern Europe some 40,000 years ago.
 The earliest pottery so far found dates back about 30,000 years.

 The study of hunter-gatherer societies that have survived into recent times provides an insight into ancient Stone Age communities.
 Life was often tough, a constant battle against the forces of nature.
 People lived in small kin-based groups, and cooperation was essential to survival.
 These nomadic, egalitarian communities were based on communal sharing and on collective responsibility and decision-making.
 There was no private ownership of land and resources, and no social classes or state authority.
 Hunting was done mainly by men and food gathering by women, but women were held in high esteem and were not subordinate to men.
 Karl Marx and Friedrich Engels referred to the hunger-gatherer stage of social development as ‘primitive communism’.